skylize/clerc/README.md

 * *Only usable on localhost.*

-    This is unlikely to get fixed by me, but open to pull requests if someone else cares enough to deal with it.
+    This seems like an edge case to me, and I probably won't fix it.
+But I'm open to pull requests if somebody cares enough to work out what's needed.

 * *Background script Dev Tools closes on reload.*

     I don't really know how to fix this, but plan to research it.
-If anyone knows what to do, please offer tips or pull request.
+If anyone knows what to do, please offer tips or a pull request.

 ----
 ##Contribute